Frequently asked questions

 Yes.
 There are routes with little or no exposure to heights.

 Can we take the cable car up and walk down?

-Sure, but this is not really recommended.
-Two reasons: one, it doesn’t give you a sense of achievement; and two, having seen the view, there’s no climax anymore – no goal to spur you on – which makes the descent feel like a pointless plod.
-Also, hiking down might be easier on the lungs, but can be tough on the knees and often requires more technical footwork and a greater sense of balance.
+Sure, but this is not recommended.
+Two reasons: firstly, it doesn’t give you a sense of achievement; and secondly, having seen the views from the summit makes the descent feel like a pointless plod.
+Also, hiking down might be easier on the lungs, but can be tough on the knees and often requires a greater sense of balance.

 Can we overnight on Table Mountain?